rickhull/mruby/doc/guides/rubyist_tutoral.md

 methodology is to rebuild the mruby interpreter with mgems built in.
 This acts like lib/ in a standard ruby project.
-Once the mruby interpreter is rebuilt with the desired lib/ functionality (via mgems), it can accept a single .rb file on the command line, where that .rb file acts like a "script" or "driver".
+Once the mruby interpreter is rebuilt with the desired lib/ functionality (via mgems), it can accept a single .rb file on the command line, where that .rb file can act like a "script" or "driver".

+Mgems are roughly similar to gems in the MRI world, but they behave differently, mostly in that mgems are incorporated at build time whereas (MRI) gems are incorporated at run time.

 # Objective